 In 2007, Jennifer developed a DUI No-Refusal search warrant model that has now been adopted as the standard for Law Enforcement agencies and Prosecutor Offices across Illinois.
 She has conducted numerous training sessions on the topic for law enforcement personnel, as well as other prosecutors.
 Additionally, she has instructed at numerous ARIDE programs and at DRE school.

-In the spring of 2018, with support from the Buffett Foundation, Jennifer implemented the first forensic phlebotomy program in Illinois.
+In the spring of 2018, with support from the Buffett Foundation, Jennifer implemented the first Law Enforcement Phlebotomy Program in Illinois.
 Drug Recognition Experts from Macon County, Illinois, a dean from Richland Community College (RCC), and Jennifer traveled to Phoenix, Arizona to attend the forensic phlebotomy training that Arizona has been utilizing for over 20 years.
-The Illinois officers have been performing their own venipunctures back at their own departments since that time.
-Jennifer is now working with RCC to begin offering classes to Illinois law enforcement officers to become phlebotomists.
+RCC is now offering these classes in Decatur.
+Several Illinois officers have received this training and are now successfully performing venipunctures at their own departments throughout the state.
+For more information about this program, click here.

 In 2016, Jennifer was the recipient of the National Traffic Safety Prosecutor of the Year award.
 She was also the recipient of the MADD Hero award in 2011 for her work on prosecuting DUI cases.
 And in 2014, she was awarded the 2014 Murphy Leadership award for her vision, execution, and relentless effort to eliminate impaired driving and underage drinking.
 Additionally, she serves on the Illinois Impaired Driving Task Force Committee.